rdmpage/ocr-correction/README.md

       </Directory>
     </VirtualHost>

+If you use something like www.ocr-correction.local for the ServerName, don't forget to adjust your /etc/hosts file.

 ### Create database and views

 Use the included, self-executable command-line utility to create the database and two necessary views:

   ./bin/initialize.php --create

-## URLs for page image and DjVu XML
+## Page images and DjVu XML files

 You can fetch page images and DjVu XML from BioStor.